Étienne Maynaud de Bizefranc de Laveaux

-Étienne Maynaud de Bizefranc de Laveaux (or Mayneaud, Lavaux; 8 August 1751 – 12 May 1828) was a French general who was Governor of Saint-Domingue from 1793 to 1796 during the French Revolution.

-He ensured that the law that freed the slaves was enforced, and supported the black leader Toussaint Louverture, who later established the independent republic of Haiti.

-After the Bourbon Restoration he was Deputy for Saône-et-Loire from 1820 to 1823.
+Étienne Maynaud de Bizefranc de Laveaux (8 August 1751 – 12 May 1828) was a French Army officer, colonial administrator and politician who served as the governor of Saint-Domingue from 1793 to 1796.
+Serving during the Haitian Revolution, he ensured that the Law of 4 February 1794 was enforced, and supported the black leader Toussaint Louverture.
+After the Bourbon Restoration in France he was Deputy for Saône-et-Loire from 1820 to 1823.

 Early years

 Etienne Mayneaud Bizefranc de Laveaux was born on 8 August 1751 in Digoin, Saône-et-Loire, France.

 He was descended from an ancient and noble Burgundian family.

 His father was Hugues, lord of Bizefranc, Laveaux and Pancemont (1716–1781), Receiver of the King's Farms.

 His mother was Marie-Jeanne de Baudoin.

 He was the third of six children born between 1749 and 1756.

 As was customary for a younger son, he joined the army, entering the 16th dragoons at the age of 17.